Tooflex/davinci-resolve-mcp/README.md

+Here’s an updated version of the README with enhancements reflecting the expanded functionality of the `ResolveAPI` class, improved clarity, and additional details for setup and usage.
+The structure remains consistent with your original README, but I’ve incorporated the new features (e.g., gallery management, track control, audio adjustments, playback, etc.) and refined the instructions for `uv` installation and Claude integration.

+---

 # DaVinci Resolve MCP Server

-A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with DaVinci Resolve Studio.
+A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with DaVinci Resolve Studio, providing advanced control over editing, color grading, audio, and more.

 ## Overview

 This server implements the MCP protocol to create a bridge between AI assistants and DaVinci Resolve.
 It allows AI assistants to:

-- Create and manage DaVinci Resolve projects
+- Create, load, and manage DaVinci Resolve projects
-- Create and manipulate timelines
+- Manipulate timelines, tracks, and clips
-- Import media files
+- Import and organize media files
-- Access the Fusion composition system
+- Access and modify Fusion compositions
+- Perform color grading and manage stills in the Gallery
+- Adjust audio settings and control playback
-- Navigate between different pages in DaVinci Resolve
+- Navigate between Resolve pages (Media, Edit, Fusion, Color, Fairlight, Deliver)
 - Execute custom Python and Lua scripts
+- Export and import projects

 ## Requirements